 You can quickly prepare a picnic basket with this focaccia bread and some cheese on a Sunday and enjoy it with your loved ones outside.
 It perfectly accompanies soups and stews too.
 Since this bread has zucchini and tomatoes on the top, you don’t have to prepare a side dish to serve with meat dishes.
 Zucchini and Tomato Focaccia Bread will be enough to meet your vegetable need.

-Focaccia bread is one of the best yeast-breads with its crispy outside and soft inside.
+Focaccia bread is one of the best yeast-breads with its crispy outside and soft inside, a wonderful alternative to homemade soft dinner rolls.
 Use your imagination for its topping or make it plain, but do try it!
 You will be addicted.

 Zucchini and Tomato Focaccia Bread